martinberlin/Remora-matrix/README.md

 ## Ideas to develop

-* Use midi as a direct source to launch animations.
-No middlewares means less latency.
+* Have a [Nodejs midi middleware](https://github.com/martinberlin/Remora-midi/tree/master/middleware) as an alternative so you don't need midi special gear to use this Firmware.
+DONE
-* Have an alternative [Nodejs midi middleware](https://github.com/martinberlin/Remora-midi/tree/master/middleware) as an alternative so you don't need midi special gear to use this Firmware.
+* Plan B: Use midi as a direct source to launch animations.
 * Use [Adafruit Neomatrix GFX](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) as a graphic library for Neopixel matrix so you can treat it is as a display.
 That means full geometric functions and also font support.
 * Build a new midi language that has full chord support, state (on/off) and velocity.

 The language should be kept simple and also short so it can fly fast via UDP.
-First iteration looks like this:
+First plan A iteration looks like this:

 ```
 Chord HEXA | note on/off (1 char) | velocity HEXA